Teero29/HomeAutomationPrototype/README.md

 # HomeAutomationPrototype
 Tutorials for a home automation system

-Tutorial 1: Learn to connect sensors to an arduino
+Tutorial 1: Learn to connect sensors to an arduino, collect data